The Diofield Chronicle

 The Diofield Chronicle is a strategy role-playing video game co-developed by Square Enix and Lancarse.
 It was released in September 2022 for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows platforms.

 Gameplay

-The game plays as a strategy role-playing video game.
-It is not tile-based in its movement, like Final Fantasy Tactics, but instead allows for more free directional movement like XCOM.
-The game features real-time strategy elements, with the battle system being named the "Real-Time Tactical Battle System", an allusion to the Active-Time Battle system.
+The Diofield Chronicle plays as a strategy role-playing video game.
+Unlike Final Fantasy Tactics, it is not tile-based in its movement, but instead allows for more free directional movement like XCOM.
+The game features real-time strategy elements, with the battle system being named the "Real-Time Tactical Battle System", an allusion to the Active Time Battle system.

 The player controls a party of characters to engage in tactical battles, completing missions such as vanquishing enemies, defending a stronghold, escorting an ally, or capturing points on a map.
 Similar to Fire Emblem, the viewpoint shifts as the battles themselves play out.
 The party earns skill points at the end of each mission, which can be used to upgrade different character abilities.